QuantEcon/lecture-source-py/source/rst/finite_markov.rst

 ----------

-Compute the fraction of time that the worker spends unemployed, and compare it to the stationary probability
+Compute the fraction of time that the worker spends unemployed, and compare it to the stationary probability.

 .. code-block:: python3